Edward Carpenter (1844-1929), Writer on social subjects

-Writer and advocate of libertarian beliefs; after a brief career at Cambridge, worked as a University Extension lecturer in the north of England; settled at Millthorpe, Derbyshire, 1883, where he combined his literary work with the simple life of gardening and sandal-making.
-Carpenter's works include Towards Democracy, 1883-1902, England's Ideal, 1885, and Civilisation, its Cause and Cure, 1889.
-From 1893, he lived openly with his working class lover, his rejection of conventional notions of social and sexual behaviour having a profound impact on such younger followers as E.M.
+Writer and advocate of libertarian beliefs; after a brief career at Cambridge, worked as a University Extension lecturer in northern England; settled at Millthorpe, Derbyshire, 1883, where he combined his literary work with a simple life of gardening and sandal-making.
+Influenced by Walt Whitman and Socialism, his works include Towards Democracy, 1883-1902, England's Ideal, 1885, and Civilisation, its Cause and Cure, 1889.
+From 1893, he lived openly with his working class lover, George Merrill.
+This rejection of conventional notions of social and sexual behaviour had a profound impact on such younger followers as E.M.
 Forster.
 His book Homogenic Love (1895) advocated the acceptance of relationships between men.

 black and white photogravure, 1900